Xinjo/AreaMarkings/README.md

 **Default**:  _[]_
 ___
 ### lineColor
 It's possible to give your area a nice border!
+The area will only have a border if you set the `lineWidth` to be 1 or higher.

 **Value**:  _"red" or "rgba(100, 100, 100, 100)"_
 **Default**:  _"black"_